prometheus/proposals/proposals/0074-new-labels-values-api.md

 ##### Example of pagination token (if supported)

-If cursor based pagination is supported, the `has_more` attribute is not required.
-The presence of the `cursor` attribute in the response indicates that there is more results available.
+If pagination is supported, the `has_more` attribute is not required.
+The presence of the `next_token` attribute in the response indicates that there is more results available.

 ```ndjson
 {